Knives out for Borrell, as Russia divides EU

 "The Fortuna pipe-laying ship .... has successfully conducted sea trials and today started pipe-laying in Danish waters," the Russian-owned consortium that owns the pipeline told Russia's Tass news agency on Saturday.

-And Austrian chancellor Sebastian Kurz told German newspaper Welt am Sonntag the next day: "I welcome that Germany's government continues to stick with Nord Stream 2".
+Austrian chancellor Sebastian Kurz also told German newspaper Welt am Sonntag the next day: "I welcome that Germany's government continues to stick with Nord Stream 2".

-The pipe was "in the interests of many European Union countries" and should not be linked to Navalny's case, Kurz said.

-If Borrell's aside on Cuba risked irritating US president Joe Biden, then it was small beer compared to what Nord Stream 2 might do to transatlantic relations.
+And if Borrell's aside on Cuba risked irritating the US, then it was small beer compared to what Nord Stream 2 might do to transatlantic relations.

-The US has been trying to stop it by imposing sanctions on European firms involved in the project, on grounds it posed a strategic threat to the West.
+America has been trying to stop it by imposing sanctions on European firms involved in the project, on grounds it posed a strategic threat to the West.

-And the US state department made clear how Biden felt about it earlier last week.
+And the US state department made clear how president Joe Biden felt about it last week.

 "Nord Stream 2 ... [is] designed to increase Russia's leverage over our allies and partners, and undermine[s] transatlantic security," state department spokesman Ned Price said on Wednesday.